 Of relevance to the project is that the VAC is defined as Low as there is limited vegetation or structures that could be used for visual screening as there are no large trees in the landscape, the karoo scrub vegetation is low in height and there are only three remote farmsteads in the locality.
+While there are existing OHPL in the local landscape, these routings are far apart and do not generate a massing effect such that they would increase the VAC levels.
+There is a 19kV powerline along which a section of the proposed 132kV line would be co-aligned, but in general, the VAC of the site is Low.

-RECEPTORS AND KEY One KOP with Very High Visual Exposure OBSERVATION POINTS
+RECEPTORS AND KOPS: One KOPs with Very High Visual Exposure